 Black Girl Sunscreen

-Because who doesn't want to smell good enough to eat? *wink wink* Founded in 2015 by businesswoman and mompreneur, Keli Smith, KAIKE is a plant-based skin-care brand that provides some serious fun and multi-purpose products that celebrate healthy, melanin-rich skin.
-This includes everything from Frosting (Buy It, $25, shopekaike.com) — a moisturizing body butter that's equally rich in texture and scent — to Marshmallow (Buy It, $20, shopkaike.com)— a clay mask that makes self-care even sweeter.
-(BTW, did you know there's a difference between "moisturizing" and "hydrating" skin care products?!)
+Yes, it's pronounced "cake" — because who doesn't want to smell good enough to eat? *wink wink* Founded in 2015 by businesswoman and mompreneur, Keli Smith, KAIKE is a plant-based skin-care brand that provides some serious fun and multi-purpose products that celebrate healthy, melanin-rich skin.
+This includes everything from Frosting (Buy It, $25, shopekaike.com) — a moisturizing body butter that's equally rich in texture and scent — to Marshmallow (Buy It, $20, shopkaike.com) — a clay mask that makes self-care even sweeter.
+(Also, did you know there's a difference between "moisturizing" and "hydrating" skin-care products?!)

 When founder Jamyla Bennu couldn't find readily available natural and organic hair care products, she decided to create her own ingredient-conscious line.
 Named after the African Yoruba word for "honey," Oyin Handmade products are crafted with natural, organic, and food-grade ingredients that gently cleanse and revitalize natural hair.
-Since its inception in 2003, this Black-owned beauty brand has continued to bless curly girls — and guys! — with moisture-infused body and hair products.
-(Related: My Favorite New Curly Hair Product Is Made for Dudes)
+Since its inception in 2003, this Black-owned beauty brand has continued to bless curlies with moisture-infused body and hair products.
+(Related: My Favorite New Curly Hair Product Is Made for Men)

 People of Color